Interference versus Non-Interference engine animation

 Non-interference engine animation.

-The difference between an interference and non-interference engine is whether there is a gap between the valve that is fully open and the piston that is in the top position.
-If there is a gap, the engine is called a non-interference engine
+The difference between an interference and non-interference engine is whether there is a gap between a fully open valve and the piston that is at the top of its stroke.
+If there is a gap between the valves and the pistons, the engine is called a non-interference engine

 .
 If there is no gap, it is an interference engine

 To illustrate, we have created these two animations.

 In many non-interference engines, the pistons have valve relief areas for increased valve-to-piston clearance, see this photo

 Knowing the type of engine is important when it comes to issues related to a timing belt